 If you’re an 8fitter, you definitely know who Coach Marife is.
 She might be small, but she is mighty.
 “I love lifting weights for glute strength and going to full-body cycling classes,” she tells us.
 In those spin classes, she feels the burn, sweats like crazy and feels amazing after.
 It’s all about feeling good, right?

 Try CrossFit to increase strength

 Coach Alba is a CrossFitter.
 Like Coach Marife, Alba loves lifting weights and feeling the sweat drip – something she attains during a CrossFit session.
-Aside from the strength and sweat gets out of it, Alba loves CrossFit gymnastics.
-She enjoys the added challenge of pull-ups, muscle-ups, handstands and other bodyweight exercises.
+Aside from the strength and sweat, she gets out of it, Alba loves CrossFit gymnastics.
+She enjoys the added challenge of pull-ups, pistols, handstands and other bodyweight exercises.
 Feeling powerful and strong is Alba’s kind of fun.